Meet Our Tenants

 We are a diverse, welcoming, and intergenerational community, with tenants aged from 33 to 93 – people from all walks of life whose lives were forever changed by the onset of serious mental illness.

-At the age of 33, after securing a job with the city and obtaining her own apartment, “Veronica” began experiencing symptoms of mental illness.
+At the age of 33, after securing a job with the city and obtaining her apartment, “Veronica” was experiencing symptoms of mental illness.
 She describes the distress she felt at the time as she struggled with trying to understand what was happening to her.
 These symptoms led to her eventually losing her job and her apartment.
 She was hospitalized several times and began a series of years cycling between street homelessness and shelter stays.
 When we met her after being referred from a shelter for permanent housing, her insight was remarkable.
 She understood that she needed ongoing treatment and medication management to maintain her stability and quickly became a valuable member of the St. Francis community.
 She is not ashamed to talk about her experiences struggling with mental illness and is supportive of other residents in our program.
-Highly motivated to reach out to others in similar circumstances, she started a women's support and empowerment group and a group for all tenants to share their experiences living with mental illness.
+Highly motivated to reach out to others in similar circumstances, she started a support and empowerment group and a group for all tenants to share their experiences living with mental illness.
 She wants other residents to know that they are not alone.
-Veronica reminds us on a regular basis that her long-term stability would not be possible without the nurturing and supportive environment of the St. Francis Residences.
+Veronica reminds us regularly that her long-term stability would not be possible without the nurturing and supportive environment of the St. Francis Residences.
 She is giving back to others what she feels she received.

 We rely on compassionate neighbors like you to foster a supportive environment for our tenants.